D'oh? No! Homer and 'The Simpsons' team earn Hall tribute

 The only player who wasn't happy with his part was Canseco - rather than a scandalous plot, he wanted to be more gallant.
 And the Simpsons crew got every star it wanted except one, with Ryne Sandberg passing and Sax taking his place at second base.

-In the episode, most major leaguers hired by the evil Mr. Burns to play for Springfield in the championship game vs. the Shelbyville Nuclear Plant are befallen by some odd fate.
-Strawberry is the lone starter, and Homer pinch hits for him in the bottom of the ninth inning with two outs and the bases loaded.
+In the show, Strawberry is the lone star able to play vs. the Shelbyville Nuclear Plant.
+He connects for nine home runs, but Homer pinch hits for him in the bottom of the ninth inning with two outs, the bases loaded and the score tied.

 ''At the time, I think we thought maybe this show is too weird for some people,'' Martin said.